Settlements

 -

-Scope of the agreement: Describe the arrangements regarding the work to be performed and the deadlines for their completion.
+Scope of the contract: Describe the arrangements regarding the work to be performed and the deadlines for their completion.

 -